 - What challenges, if any, did you face in your decision to study or intern abroad?
 How did you meet these challenges and what impact do you foresee them having on your experience abroad?
 These could include, but are not limited to, being a parent, being a non-traditional student, having a learning or physical disability, being in a field of study for which it is difficult to incorporate study abroad, etc.

 Follow-on Service Project Proposal

 The Follow-on Service Project Proposal is your chance to explain how you will give back by inspiring others to pursue their own experiences abroad.
 To help expand the impact of the Gilman Scholarship Program, all Gilman Scholars are required to carry out a Follow-on Service Project upon their return from abroad that helps to promote international education and the Gilman International Scholarship.
 This project can be done on your home campus or in your local community and must be completed within six months of your return to the United States.
 All applicants must submit a project proposal within the online application and this proposal is closely reviewed during the selection process.
+Please see our Frequently Asked Questions for additional information on your Follow-on Service Project Proposal.
 Some key points to keep in mind are:

 - Briefly outline your proposed project to promote the Gilman Scholarship and international education.
 How will this project impact your home university or home community?
 What are your project goals?

 - What is your target population and how will your project impact this group?

 - How will you integrate the impact of your experiences abroad into your project?

 - What, if any, campus departments, student organizations, and/or community organizations will you collaborate with in promoting the Gilman Scholarship and international education?
 Have you already made contact with these groups?

 - Upon completion of your project you will be required to submit a two-page final report summarizing your experience abroad and the impact of your Follow-on project.

 Examples of Follow-on Service Projects